 It's hard to get much done in psychotherapy without talking about yourself.
-Yet, one of the most common problem for people in therapy is the feeling that initiating a conversation and talking about oneself is difficult.
+Yet, one of the most common problems for people in therapy is the feeling that initiating a conversation and talking about oneself is difficult.

 Whether it shows up as difficulty standing up for oneself at work, crippling fear of small talk at social events, or problems being open and intimate with friends and romantic partners, many people seek therapy in the first place because of their difficulties in relating to other people and voicing their thoughts, feelings, wants and needs.
 As if talking about your day-to-day experiences weren't difficult enough, therapy challenges us to talk about tough topics such as sex, anger, or sadness.

 Trouble talking about yourself in therapy can lead to some uncomfortable moments and awkward silences.
-This can make it difficult to seek out or stay in therapy, and can be an obstacle to how well treatment works.
+This can make it difficult to seek out or stay in therapy and can be an obstacle to how well treatment works.
 The problem can be compounded when the therapist seems too passive, unstructured, and lacking in providing feedback or guidance.

 Afraid of opening up or sharing your thoughts in therapy?
 Here are five things you can do: